Lisbon has great seafood restaurants where you can enjoy fresh catches-of-the-day, shellfish, and more.

 Rua Cintura do Porto 22, average price for 2: €60, closed on Monday, www.ibo-restaurante.pt

-About 10-minute walking distance from Belém Tower and Jerónimos Monastery, Nune’s is the place to go for a seafood feast with a selection of different shellfish, lobsters, barnacles, crabs, shrimps, conch, and the list goes on, to be enjoyed with a nice green wine.
+A ten-minute walk from Belém Tower and Jerónimos Monastery, Nunes is the place to go for a seafood feast with a selection of different shellfish, lobsters, barnacles, crabs, shrimps, conch, and the list goes on, to be enjoyed with a nice green wine.
 The restaurant can be a bit pricey though, so make it a special meal, not an everyday place.

-Rua Bartolomeu Dias 120 (Belém), average price for 2: €70, closed on Monday, nunesmarisqueira.pt
+Rua Bartolomeu Dias 120 (Belém), average price for 2: €70, closed on Monday, nunesmarisqueira.com

 8. Peixaria da Esquina

-Peixaria da Esquina is a bit away from the city centre, but well worth it for its seafood.
-It has become a seafood and fish restaurant, so they’ll bring you the day’s catch to the table, explain you the different kinds of fish and mussels which they will then grill to perfection.
+Peixaria da Esquina is in a residential area, a bit away from Lisbon city centre, , but well worth a detour it for its seafood.
+They’ll bring you the day’s catch to the table, explain you the different kinds of fish and mussels which will then be grilled to perfection.

 Rua Correia Teles 56 (Campo de Ourique), peixariadaesquina.com (reservations recommended especially on Friday night and weekends)